-Frequently Asked Questions on Cal/OSHA’S Role in Supporting Immigration-Related Prosecutorial Discretion
+Frequently Asked Questions on LCO’s Role in Supporting Immigration-Related Prosecutorial Discretion

-Cal/OSHA enforces occupational safety and health laws, standards and regulations.
+The Labor Commissioner’s Office (LCO) enforces labor laws to promote economic justice and ensure a just day’s pay in every workplace in the State.
 Effective investigation of complaints and enforcement of workers’ rights depends on the cooperation of workers.
-Cal/OSHA enforces health and safety laws regardless of the immigration status of the impacted workers.
-Cal/OSHA does not enforce immigration laws.
-Therefore, Cal/OSHA does not ask about a worker’s immigration status.
+LCO enforces labor laws and protects workers’ rights regardless of the immigration status of the impacted workers.
+LCO does not enforce immigration laws.
+Therefore, LCO does not ask about a worker’s immigration status.
 Workers in California are protected regardless of immigration status.

-Nonetheless, some workers may fear that providing information to Cal/OSHA will result in retaliation based on their immigration status or lead to the disclosure of their or their family member’s immigration status.
-To address this fear and ensure appropriate enforcement of health and safety laws and regulations, Cal/OSHA has developed a process for workers to request Cal/OSHA submit a Statement of Interest during an active Cal/OSHA inspection or appeal to the U.S. Department of Homeland Security (DHS) in support of a worker’s request to DHS for immigration-related prosecutorial discretion
+Nonetheless, some workers may fear that providing information to LCO will result in retaliation based on their immigration status or lead to disclosure of their or their family member’s immigration status.
+To address this fear and ensure appropriate enforcement of labor laws, LCO has developed a process for workers to request LCO submit a Statement of Interest during an active LCO investigation or enforcement action to the U.S. Department of Homeland Security (DHS) in support of a worker’s request to DHS for immigration-related prosecutorial discretion.

 An immigration attorney can help you decide if prosecutorial discretion or other forms of immigration relief may help you.
 (See #11 below.)

 Yes.
-Cal/OSHA submits Statements of Interest in certain active inspections or appeals to allow Cal/OSHA to fully investigate worksite violations while protecting workers.
-Cal/OSHA will consider requests on a case-by-case basis for a Statement of Interest where Cal/OSHA is conducting an active inspection or litigating an appeal of a citation by your employer.
-Typically, Cal/OSHA will submit a Statement of Interest for an entire worksite, and not name individual workers.
+LCO may submit a Statement of Interest in certain active investigations or enforcement actions to allow LCO to fully investigate worksite violations while protecting workers.
+LCO will consider requests on a case-by-case basis for a Statement of Interest where any part of LCO is conducting an active investigation or is enforcing the law through administrative citation hearings or in court against your employer.
+Cases will be considered where there is a threat of immigration related retaliation or other immigration enforcement action that deters workers from cooperating with investigation or enforcement.
+Typically, LCO will submit a Statement of Interest for an entire worksite and not name individual workers.

 Requests should include the following information: